Environmental impact of fashion: Sustainability efforts

 British women in World War II cutting salvaged clothes and rags for recycling.

 The consumer use phase in the life cycle of clothing and other textiles is a significant area of impact, yet is often overlooked.
 While there is minimal research into energy efficient washers and dryers as a method of reducing impact on the consumer side, wearing garments for 9 months longer could cut overall waste by 22% and water use by 33%.
 On the producer side, choosing to make garments in popular colors and designs that consumers are more likely to buy is both a financially and environmentally responsible choice.
 Designing clothing that is more likely to be purchased can reduce waste on the production side.
 In 2018 the fashion retailer H&M ended up with $4.3 billion of unsold merchandise.
 Other retailers, such as Patagonia, have made efforts to create more sustainable clothing by using eco-friendly materials, such as organically farmed cotton and polyester made from recycled plastic bottles.

 In order to extend the life cycle of garments and slow rates of production and overconsumption, business models such as 'clothing libraries' have been considered.
 These businesses collect pieces both from local shops and companies, and allow customers, who pay for a monthly subscription, to borrow clothes for a certain period of time.
-Business startups such as these have been tested in the Netherlands and Sweden, but there are concerns that clothing libraries will have little to no effect on reducing the effects of fast fashion.
+Business startups such as these have been tested in the Netherlands and Sweden, but there are concerns that clothing libraries will have little to no effect on reducing the effects.